zenreach/rules_go/go/nogo.rst

 Writing and registering checks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``nogo`` checks are Go packages are register themselves with package
+``nogo`` checks are Go packages that register themselves with package
 `analysis`_.
 Each check is invoked once per Go package, and is provided the
 abstract syntax trees (ASTs) and type information for that package.
 For example: